mohit12-cpu/face-attendence/DATABASE_IMPLEMENTATION_SUMMARY.md

 ### 4. Run Application
 The application will automatically use the configured database.

+## Testing

+### Manual Testing

+To manually test the database connection:

+1. Run the application and verify database operations work correctly
+2. Check the database file directly with a database browser tool

 ## Migration

 The existing [migrate_to_db.py](file:///d:/hello/new%20code/face%20attendence/migrate_to_db.py) script works with the new database module and can be used to migrate data between different database types.